 2019 African Landing Commemoration at Fort Monroe August 23-25, 2019

 Outdoor Festival • History Tours • Libation Ceremony

 Concert Event • Dedication of Fort Monroe Visitor Center

-First-Person History Presentations interpret the 1619 arrival and legacy
+First-Person History Presentations interpret the 1619 landing and legacy

 Keynote Commemorative Speakers

 Musical Performances • Vendors • Cultural Displays • Hands-on Children’s Activities